-Training and Development
+Training and development

-The Group invests in training and developing its staff through internally arranged knowledge sharing events, through external courses, and an internal staff portal.
-LTG has a dedicated team who develop bespoke learning programs for staff leveraging off LTG's own expertise and learning solutions.
+The Group invests in training and developing its staff through internally arranged knowledge sharing events, external courses and an internal staff portal.
+LTG has a dedicated team who develop bespoke learning programmes for staff leveraging off LTG's own expertise and learning solutions.

-Training programs in the year included a comprehensive General Data Protection Regulation ('GDPR') training programme which included infographics, awareness posters, online resources, and e-learning and achieved a 100% participation rate across the Group.
+Training programs in the year included a comprehensive General Data Protection Regulation ('GDPR') training programme which included infographics, awareness posters, online resources and e-learning.
+This achieved a 100% participation rate across the Group.